Combining a clear track to partnership with an easy-breezy culture, this Windy City native is a breath of fresh air.

 Summer program

 After an orientation in the Chicago HQ, Vedder's summers fan out to their chosen offices and “are immediately immersed in projects and observational opportunities tailored to their designated practice area.”
-Summer associates get to pursue their own projects of choice once they're settled in, under the watchful eye of an associate mentor.
+Summer associates get to work on substantive projects once they're settled in, under the watchful eye of an associate mentor.
 Reviews come at the mid-point of summer and at the conclusion, though shareholders and associates give feedback throughout the process.

-Notable summer events: attending baseball games; cooking classes; escape room challenges; and participating in community service/volunteer activities.
+Notable summer events: attending baseball games, cooking classes, court tours, group activities (mini-golf, darts, Whirlyball) and participating in community service/volunteer initiatives.

 Top tips: “Don't be shy about asking questions as juniors are very friendly and not competitive; we're all here to help and it's a cooperative environment.”